Our curriculum Intent, Implementation and Impact

 This begins in EYFS with simple singing and learning of repetitive songs.
 Musical instruments are also used within the continuous provision.
 In Key Stage One this progresses into more structured songs where there are verses and a chorus.
 Children also learn how to play simple patterns on musical instruments, how to compose simple songs and how to improvise.
 This progresses further in Key Stage Two where children learn even more complicated songs with differing structures.
 Also, they learn to play more complicated patterns using instruments, how to compose their own tunes and songs and finally how to improvise using their musical knowledge.

 Through Haringey Music Service, all children in year 4 learn an instrument, either, the cello, clarinet or trumpet and have the opportunity to continue these in year 5 & 6.
 Children of all years can apply for peripatetic piano, guitar and violin lessons.
 We have a new music room which is a dedicated space for children to learn music with the right resources.
 As well as this, we have three choirs and two steel pan clubs to further enrich our musical development.

-Click here for our Music overview
+Click here for our music overview

 Art and DT